yaodongyu/TRADES/README.md

         optimizer.step()
 ```
 ### Adversarial Training by TRADES:
-To apply TRADES, just need to modify the above code as follows,
+To apply TRADES, cd into the directory, put file 'trades.py' to the directory.
+Just need to modify the above code as follows,
 ```python
 from trades import perturb_kl, trades_loss